 End Action

-By default, Descope refresh tokens managed with cookies, will be returned in a cookie named DSR.
+By default, Descope refresh tokens managed with cookies are returned in a cookie named DSR.

-The Refresh Cookie Name field allows you to set a custom cookie name (e.g. refreshToken) as an alternative to the name DSR.
+The Refresh Cookie Name field lets you set a custom name (for example refreshToken) instead.

 By default, most Descopers don't manage session tokens as backend cookies and instead rely on the tokens returned in the response body.